 Simchat Torah, which immediately follows Sukkot, celebrates the end of the annual cycle of Torah readings and the start of a new cycle.
 At Emeth, the Torah is removed from the ark and completely unrolled in front of everyone who attends the service.
 Congregants then dance around the room and sing with the Torah.
 The scroll is then rolled back onto its wooden shafts and returned to the ark.

-Tu BiShvat, the holiday celebrating the birth of the trees, is observed at Congregation Emeth with a Seder potluck followed by an Erev Shabbat service.
-The potluck and service occur on the Friday preceding the 15th of Shevat.
-Emeth members are encouraged to bring dishes that incorporates fruit or nuts from trees.
+Tu BiShvat, the holiday celebrating the birth of the trees, is frequently observed at Congregation Emeth with a community dinner followed by an Erev Shabbat service.
+The dinner and service occur on the Friday preceding the 15th of Shevat.
+When the dinner is organized as a potluck, Emeth members are encouraged to bring dishes that incorporates fruit or nuts from trees.

-For Purim, Congregation Emeth’s teens organize and run a carnival and barbecue as a fundraiser.
+For Purim, Emeth has a carnival for the younger students, supported by the older students.
+Children and adults come in costume.
 This is followed by a “Friday Night Live” Shabbat service and Purim observance.

-Erev Shabbat community dinners, held approximately twice a month during the school year, enhance our sense of Emeth as an extended family.
+Erev Shabbat community dinners, held at least once a month during the school year, enhance our sense of Emeth as an extended family.
 The rituals at these community dinners and the services that follow provide opportunities for children and their parents to learn about the traditions of Shabbat.

 Shabbat “Short ‘n Sweet” Services